On This Day In Judy Garland’s Life And Career – November 28

 November 28, 1947: A couple more ads for albums for holiday gifts, including the MGM Records soundtrack to Till The Clouds Roll By and the Decca Records “Christmastime” album (mistakenly printed as “Christmastide“).

 November 28, 1953: A Star Is Born filming continued with scenes shot on the “Exterior Night Club Terrace” set, plus a “Routine with Charlie” (it’s unknown exactly what this was).
 Time started: 10 a.m.; finished: 5:50 p.m.
-The scenes shot today, which portrayed the action just after “Vicki’s” film premiered, would be reshot at a later date with Judy in a completely different costume (that very unflattering orange “sausage” dress!).
+The scenes shot on this date, which portrayed the action just after “Vicki’s” film premiered, would be reshot later with Judy in a completely different costume (that very unflattering orange “sausage” dress!).

 Photos provided by Kim Lundgreen.
 Thanks, Kim!